ebowman/api-first-hand/README.md

 An independent copy of the class definition is created for each referencing specification.
 The definition is then placed into the appropriate package for each specification.

 Therefore, even if multiple classes with the same name and structure are generated, they all will coexist in their own separate namespaces and won't be interchangeable.
+(We plan to change this in future versions.)

 ### Swagger Validations